 Eligibility for Unemployment Benefits After Temporary Work

-In normal circumstances, independent contractors cannot claim unemployment benefits like temp and full-time workers can.
-However, expanded unemployment benefits are currently available for self-employed workers, gig workers, and independent contractors.
-Eligible workers will receive supplemental payments and extra weeks of unemployment compensation in addition to standard state unemployment benefits.
+Independent contractors typically cannot claim unemployment benefits like temp and full-time workers can.
+However, expanded unemployment benefits were available to self-employed workers, gig workers, and independent contractors during the pandemic.

 Temporary Work and Total Unemployment Benefits